 - On shore excursions or tours, does the van have a lift and method for transporting wheelchairs and scooters?

 Simply stated, don’t take anything for granted.
-It’s easy to arrange for almost every situation, and the world is wonderfully accessible, once you know what’s needed, what’s available and how to find the necessary equipment for travel with a wheelchair or disability.
+It’s easy to arrange for almost every situation, and the world is wonderfully accessible.
+Just be sure you know what’s needed, what’s available and how to find the necessary equipment for travel with a wheelchair or disability.

 Andrew Garnett is the founder and CEO of Special Needs at Sea/Special Needs Group., Inc. He is passionate about dissolving barriers and dedicated to helping persons with disabilities travel the world.
-For more details, visit Special Needs Group or call 800/513-4515.
+For more details, visit Special Needs Group.